-- A total of 38 significant gold intersections were submitted to Mintek for check assay.
+A total of 38 significant gold intersections were submitted to Mintek for check assay.
 Of these 38 samples, five samples were RC chips, and 38 samples were diamond drill core samples.
-However, data pertaining to the umpire samples submitted to Mintek were not available at the time of reporting, hence the QP could not generate the umpire QAQC graph for Mintek. - The +6 mm coarse crushed and pulverised diamond drill core samples from significant intersection returned from SGS as well as additional quartered core form the remaining half core were dispatched to Glencore Process Research.
+However, data pertaining to the umpire samples submitted to Mintek were not available at the time of reporting, hence Minxcon could not generate the umpire QAQC graph for Mintek.

+The +6 mm coarse crushed and pulverised diamond drill core samples from significant intersection returned from SGS as well as additional quartered core form the remaining half core were dispatched to Glencore Process Research.
 A total of 315 core samples were dispatched to Glencore Process Research for metallurgical test works, however prior to the metallurgical test works, all samples were fire assayed for gold.
+Figure 38 presents the umpire samples analysis at the Glencor Process Research.
 The umpire samples presented average correlation with correlation R of 0.7972.
 The average gold assay grade at SGS laboratory was 6% lower than the average gold grade at Glencor Process Research.